Wolox/tech-guides/iOS/docs/kickoff/configure-ci/README.md

 ## Configure App Environment variables

 From the left menu, select `App Env Vars` for private repositories or `Secret Env Vars` for public ones.
-Add the keys and values of your environment variables.
+Add the keys and values of the environment variables that will be needed for bootstrapping, testing and all other actions or steps that will be run according to the repo's `bitrise.yml`.

-To have `codestats` reporting in your project, first ask an administrator to add the project to codestats and add the `CODE_STATS_TOKEN` as an environment variable.
+To have `codestats` reporting in your project, first ask an administrator to add the project to codestats and add the `CODE_STATS_TOKEN` of the project as an environment variable.

 ## Run build manually

 To check that everything works correctly, you should run a build manually in your default branch.
-Although Bitrise runs a build after you create the app, you should cancel that one since it runs with another configuration, thus it will fail.

 ![choose project](./resources/br6.png)